supercollider/supercollider/README_WINDOWS.md

 short).
 If for some reason you need both build systems, you can use the same source folder for the VS build too.
 As long as you don't open a msys2 shell, the msys tree behaves like any other one on the system.
-In an msys2 shell paths to msys and optionally mingw build tools are added at the beginning of the search path.
-This is likely to cause trouble for a vs/msbuild-build.
+In an msys2 shell paths to msys and optionally mingw, build tools are added at the beginning of the search path.
+This will cause problems for a vs/msbuild-build.

 Make sure your build folder is outside of the SC source.
 Traditionally a subfolder of 'supercollider' is used, but this is not mandatory.
 If the name of the buildfolder starts with 'build', git is set to ignore it.
-If the build folders are within the SC source tree, you can move that tree without having to reconfigure the build with cmake.
+If the build folders are within the SC source tree, you can move the entire tree without having to reconfigure the build with cmake.

 Additional libraries (core dependencies)